Sharlto Copley

-Sharlto Copley is a South African actor.
-His acting credits include roles in the Academy Award-nominated science fiction film District 9, the 2010 adaptation of The A-Team, the science fiction film Elysium, the science fiction horror film Europa Report and the dark fantasy adventure film Maleficent.
-He also played the title character in the science fiction film Chappie, Jimmy in the science fiction action film Hardcore Henry, and starred in two seasons as Christian Walker of the TV series Powers.
+Sharlto Copley (born 27 November 1973), is a South African actor.
+His acting credits include lead roles in the Academy Award-nominated science fiction film District 9; the 2010 adaptation of The A-Team; the science fiction film Elysium; the science fiction horror film Europa Report; the 2014 dark fantasy adventure film Maleficent; and the 2022 thriller Beast.
+He also played the title character in the 2015 science fiction film Chappie, played Jimmy in the 2015 science fiction action film Hardcore Henry, and starred in two seasons as Christian Walker of the TV series Powers (2015-16).
+In 2025 he played Leo Bonhart in season 4 of the Netflix TV series The Witcher.

 Early life and education

-Sharlto Copley was born in Johannesburg, South Africa.
+Sharlto Copley was born in Pretoria, South Africa.
 He attended St. Andrew's Preparatory School in Makhanda and then Redhill School in Morningside, Johannesburg.
 His father, Bruce Copley, was formerly a university professor.
 His brother, Donovan, was the lead singer of the Cape Town band Hot Water.